jpsm83/restaurant-pos-OLD/backlogErrors.md

 supplierGoods - DONE
 businessGoods - DONE
 promotions - DONE

 orders - DONE
+- addDiscountToOrders NOT USED ANYWHERE YET???
+- changeOrdersBillingStatus NOT USED ANYWHERE YET???
+- changeOrdersStatus NOT USED ANYWHERE YET???
+- closeOrders BEEN USED ONLY IN THE SELF ORDERING ???
+- transferOrdersBetweenSalesInstances NOT USED ANYWHERE YET???

 purchases - DONE
 inventories - DONE
 notifications - DONE